CaraGim/caragim.github.io/_posts/2025-07-09-twine-interactive-novel.md

 ---
 layout: post
-title: Kid You are living in a slant world
+title: Kid, You're living in a slant world
 date: 2022-04-11
 excerpt: "Interactive novel- When you have the dream to liberation but you have to face with the reality "
 tags: [writing, interactive-novel]